kipVk/php-piscine/README.md

 Create an account
 I wanted to use Argon2id as the hashing algorithm but it's not available on the function hash(), only on password_has() which WE CANNOT USE ON THE ASSIGNMENT...
 So I will go with whirlpool as it was suggested and this is just educational.

+# ex02
+Modify the previous one, basically, so the user can change the password.

+# ex03
+Authentication various scripts

+# ex04